darccyy/trustworthytimes/news/grandmadress.md

-# Grandma Encourages You to Consider Dressing Normal
+# Grandma Encourages You to CONSIDER Dressing Normal

 ## 'You are a disgrace.'